OpenGVLab/Hulk/README.md

 </p>

 ## News
+- _Apr.
+2024_ Project page with demos is released at [Hulk](https://humancentricmodels.github.io/Hulk/)
 - _Mar.
 2024_ Training and inference code are released!
-Checkpoints are comming soon.
+Checkpoints are coming soon.
 - _Dec.
 2023_ Hulk is released on [ArXiv](https://arxiv.org/abs/2312.01697)!

 ## Installation